Gazza7205/cloud-workshop-labs/lab-exercise1.md

 curl https://myprodgw.brcmlabs.com/api1 -H "client-id: D63FA04C8447" -k
 ```

 > **_NOTE: When sharing this workshop environment with multiple users, or reusing an environment that has been used in a prior workshop, the difference between development and production may not exist as it may have been reconciled ahead of time.
-The instructor can reset the state of development and production by deleting the respective gateway pods._**
+The instructor can reset the state of development and production by deleting the respective Gateway pods._**

-You should see different responses between development and production which is a reflection that the respective gateway configuration is divergent.
+You should see different responses between development and production which is a reflection that the respective Gateway configuration is divergent.

 ## 4. Understanding the Example Gateway Configuration

-This example gateway organization is inspired by real-world customer setups that have been proven to scale.
-The actual APIs are self-contained and can be used as-is but these are just examples, the configuration itself is not meant to be used for your own project, but rather for understanding how to best manage your gateway configuration.
+This example Gateway organization is inspired by real-world customer setups that have been proven to scale.
+The actual APIs are self-contained and can be used as-is but these are just examples, the configuration itself is not meant to be used for your own project, but rather for understanding how to best manage your Gateway configuration.

 ### Policy Tree Structure

-The example gateway configuration policy tree looks like this:
+The example Gateway configuration policy tree looks like this:

 ![example policy tree](exercise1-resources/configExampleTree.png)

 APIs are located under the folder `/myApis`.
 These APIs make use of policies that are located under the folder `/bootstrapableFramework`.

-Graphman (or the Gateway GraphQL Management Service) is another internal service deployed on the gateway with the URI `/graphman`.
+Graphman (or the Gateway GraphQL Management Service) is another internal service deployed on the Gateway with the URI `/graphman`.

 ### Other Configuration

-In addition to APIs and policies, a gateway contains other configuration entities.
+In addition to APIs and policies, a Gateway contains other configuration entities.
 In this example, you will find cluster-wide properties, database connections, broker connections, certificates, keys, secrets, etc.

 ### Separation of Concerns and Associated Configuration